Article Read Time

 - Use complex account credentials and change them every couple of months, too.
 Maintaining the same password for a long time is just as dangerous as using a weak password.

 Enabling MFA reduces your risk of breach by 99%.
 Unfortunately, hackers can also breach MFA.
 They can intercept or steal one-time codes and PINs.
-Instead, use biometric authentication, which requires your fingerprint, face ID, etc. Authentication apps protect your accounts with temporary codes generated on a secondary program.
+Instead, use biometric authentication, which requires your fingerprint, Face ID, or similar biometric.
+Authentication apps protect your accounts with temporary codes generated by a separate app.

 Credential stuffing is automated, relentless, and avoidable.
 The best defense is easy.
 Stop reusing passwords!
 Remember that cybersecurity starts with you.
 Take proactive steps to secure your digital life and stay one step ahead of cybercriminals.

-Commonwealth Sentinel can assist your organization in staying secure by implementing robust password policies, utilizing practical multi-factor authentication tools, and providing comprehensive in-person cyber training for your entire staff.
+Commonwealth Sentinel can help your organization stay secure by implementing robust password policies, using practical multi-factor authentication tools, and providing comprehensive in-person cyber training for your entire staff.
 It only takes one lucky cyber criminal to cause damage, so your team must always remain vigilant.
-To schedule a consultation, click here or contact us at (502) 320-9885.
+To schedule a consultation, click here or contact us at (502) 234-5554.

 At Commonwealth Sentinel, we are focused on cyber security so that you can focus on other things.